GYN Doctor serving patients in Virginia Beach, Chesapeake, Norfolk & Portsmouth

 There are different types of benign breast lumps.
 In general, benign breast masses are divided into three types:

 1. Nonproliferative — This type of mass has normal cells.
 A common example is a cyst.
 Cysts are usually small.
-They usually go away by themselves or can be drained with a needle.
 Another example is a simple fibroadenoma.
 They may need to be surgically removed if they are large or keep growing.

 2. Proliferative without atypia — In this type of breast mass, the cells are increasing in number but are otherwise normal.
 Having this type of lump slightly increases the risk of future breast cancer over the long term.
 They usually are surgically removed, but sometimes they can just be watched to make sure they are not growing.